spwilson2/whimsy/docs/readme.rst

 Finally, I would suggest that this framework be placed in the ``ext`` directory.
 The gem5 helpers (under ``whimsy/gem5`` in this repo) could be placed directly in the ``tests`` dir.
+The single entrypoint to run tests would then be located in ``tests/main.py``.
+This script would set up paths and import all the necessary support libraries for testing.

 I would expect there should not be too many changes made to this framework once it is solidified.
 However, I would hope that more gem5 specific ``Fixture`` and ``TestCase`` types are created, so the tests dir might fit that more lively update pattern.

 Running Tests
 -------------